 “and may also consider: (a) cross-sectional tariff comparisons; (b) economic research; (c) the nature and scope of the use of the work; (d) the commercial value of the rights in use; (e) the benefits to licensees;”

-DIPP has proposed in the amendments that when fixing its tariff the copyright society may consider (RULE 57, Sub Rule – 5): “(a) class of works; (b) nature of use of work; (c) modes of communication to public. (d) prevailing standards of royalties with regard to such works; (f) commercial value of the rights in use; (g) benefits to licensees; (h) such other matters as may be considered relevant by the Board.”
+DIPP has proposed in the amendments that when fixing its tariff the copyright society may consider (RULE 57, Sub Rule – 5): “(a) class of works; (b) nature of the use of work; (c) modes of communication to the public. (d) prevailing standards of royalties with regard to such works; (f) commercial value of the rights in use; (g) benefits to licensees; (h) such other matters as may be considered relevant by the Board.”

 The amendment gives out in detail certain criteria’s on which the tariff schemes of the copyright societies should be based, thus expanding the ambit of RULE 56 And 57 as provided in Copyright Rules, 2013.
-It gives a better base for coming up with adequate tariff scheme.
+It gives a better base for coming up with an adequate tariff scheme.

 A Sub-Rule is proposed to be added to Rule 58 of The Copyright Act, 1957 stating that there should be a separate account in the copyright societies to keep in store the amount payable as royalty to an author or owner who in the current situation could not be found or located.
-In case the royalty due to author and other owners remains undistributed at the end of the period of three years from the end of the financial year in which collection of the royalty occurred, the copyright society shall refund such amount to the licensee within a period of three months from the end of such financial year.
+In case the royalty due to the author and other owners remains undistributed at the end of the period of three years from the end of the financial year in which collection of the royalty occurred, the copyright society shall refund such amount to the licensee within a period of three months from the end of such financial year.

-A new Article 65A has been proposed requiring copyright companies to publish an "annual report on transparency" within six months of the end of each financial year.
-Such report shall include, but not be limited to, a report on the activities of the exercise, information on the denial of a license, a description of the legal and administrative structure of the copyright society, and financial information on the rights revenue for each category of rights managed any use, financial information on royalties of authors and other owners, information on relations with foreign companies or organizations, etc.
+A new Article 65A has been proposed requiring copyright companies to publish an “annual report on transparency” within six months of the end of each financial year.
+Such report shall include, but not be limited to, a report on the activities of the exercise, information on the denial of a license, a description of the legal and administrative structure of the copyright society, and financial information on the rights revenue for each category of rights-managed any use, financial information on royalties of authors and other owners, information on relations with foreign companies or organizations, etc.